+Board Committee Committee Members Status

+Audit Committee Mike Pilmer (Chair) Independent

+Rick Vernon Independent

+Katherine Arnold Independent

+Compensation, Corporate Rick Vernon (Chair) Independent

-Board Committee Committee Members Status Audit Committee Mike Pilmer (Chair) Rick Vernon Katherine Arnold Independent Independent Independent Compensation, Corporate Governance and Nominating Committee Rick Vernon (Chair) Mike Pilmer Rosa Maria Rojas Independent Independent Independent
+Governance and Mike Pilmer Independent

+Nominating Committee Rosa Maria Rojas Independent

 The board of directors of the Company is comprised of a majority independent directors, and each of the committees of the board is comprised entirely of independent directors, in accordance with corporate governance best practices.
-On June 30, 2023, the board appointed Mr. Rick Vernon as independent lead director of the Company.
+Jacques Perron, Chair of the board of directors, is independent.